gatk555/simavr/README.md

 New Features
 ------------
-At the time of writing (April 2022) this fork contains some new or updated items.
+At the time of writing (May 2022) this fork contains some new or updated items.

 + A brief "Getting Started" guide, intended for new users.
 See below, but the HTML file in the doc directory looks better.
 Github's HTML processing is a little off.